Skip to main content

 • ⚠Colang is a new DSL that adds cognitive overhead — developers must learn its event-driven programming model on top of their existing stack

-• ⚠Each guardrail layer adds latency to the response pipeline; complex fact-checking rails that invoke additional LLM calls can add 500ms+
+• ⚠Each guardrail layer can add latency to the response pipeline; complex fact-checking rails that invoke additional LLM calls can be noticeably slower

 • ⚠Primarily designed for text-based conversations — limited built-in support for filtering multimodal content like images or audio